-Professor at University of New South Wales in Australia
+Senior Lecturer, School of Built Environment, University of New South Wales

 Professor at Paris-Saclay University / ENS Paris-Saclay in France